Appliance Self Repair Advice

 From what we've seen most people appear to believe that the fault code is a "smoking gun" as it were, pointing to the exact point of failure in the appliance, well in almost all cases it is not.

-The best possible analogy that I can think on when it comes to appliance fault codes is simply this;
+The best possible analogy that we can think on when it comes to appliance fault codes is simply this;

 When a warning light comes on in your car to warn you of a possible fault, be it the engine management system, ABS or whatever problem the light happens to indicate, it tells you that there's a problem, but not what that problem is or what has failed and is causing it.